D.C. United makes an early goal stand up, collects a crucial win over the Red Bulls

 Having not played since Oct.
 10 — and with another key match Saturday — Arriola left at intermission.
 Najar was done in the 64th minute.

 New York’s chances kept coming.
-Patryk Klimala squandered a partial breakaway and Hamid made a superb save on Andrew Gutman before swatting away a bending corner kick headed for the net.
+Patryk Klimala squandered a partial breakaway, and Hamid made a superb save on Andrew Gutman before swatting away a bending corner kick headed for the net.

 Between injuries and exhaustion, does United have enough left to earn a playoff berth?